Skip to main content

 • two children of opposite genders up to age 10

-Your tenant can get an extra bedroom if someone if the household gets disability benefits and:
+Your tenant can qualify for an extra bedroom if someone in the household gets disability benefits and:

 • they cannot share a bedroom due to their disability, or